DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/scheduler.md

 Field | Type | Description
 ------|------|------------
-topBoundary | number | Specifies the top boundary of the scrollable layout area. bottomBoundary | number | Specifies the bottom boundary of the scrollable layout area. changeVerticalScroll | (value: number) => void | A function that can change vertical scroll position. leftBoundary? | number | Specifies the left boundary of the scrollable layout area. rightBoundary? | number | Specifies the right boundary of the scrollable layout area. changeHorizontalScroll? | (value: number) => void | A function that can change horizontal scroll position.
+topBoundary | number | The position of the scrollable area's top boundary. bottomBoundary | number | The position of the scrollable area's bottom boundary. changeVerticalScroll | (value: number) => void | A function that is called when the vertical scroll position is changed. leftBoundary? | number | The position of the scrollable area's left boundary. rightBoundary? | number | The position of the scrollable area's right boundary. changeHorizontalScroll? | (value: number) => void | A function that is called when the horizontal scroll position is changed.

 ### Scheduler.RootProps